wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Request Interceptors

-The `PA2ClientConfiguration` can contain a multiple request interceptor objects, allowing you to adjust all HTTP requests created by SDK, before execution.
-Currently, you can use following two classes:
+The `PA2ClientConfiguration` can contain a multiple request interceptor objects, allowing you to adjust all HTTP requests created by the SDK before their execution.
+Currently, you can use the following two classes:

 - `PA2BasicHttpAuthenticationRequestInterceptor` to add basic HTTP authentication header to all requests
 - `PA2CustomHeaderRequestInterceptor` to add a custom HTTP header to all requests

 For example:

 ```swift
 let basicAuth = PA2BasicHttpAuthenticationRequestInterceptor(username: "gateway-user", password: "gateway-password")